Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 JsonObject json = media.json();
 ```

-Is this code composible?
+Is this code composable?
 For me it looks very procedural.
 More over you can see that media has mutable nature.

 What if we want to print to console our json representations of our objects?
 In **EO** style I do something like: